 Sounds simple, doesn’t it?
-At Tribu we actually capitalize off the fact that so-and-so hired an unprofessional who took over a year to get halfway through their website and takes about 2 weeks to respond to every e-mail.
-Most of the times it was some cost saving stunt that the business owner decided to take and in the long-run it actually ends up costing them more.
+At Tribu, we actually capitalize off the fact that so-and-so hired an unprofessional who took over a year to get halfway through their website and takes about 2 weeks to respond to every e-mail.
+Most of the time it was some cost-saving stunt that the business owner decided to take and in the long-run, it actually ends up costing them more.

 They end up paying both their unprofessional slacker and us.

 Pick someone you like.
-Price shopping is great, but if you’re going to buy something to last your business several years and serve as an accurate explanation and first-impression of who you truly are, then price is not the only thing that matters.
+Price shopping is great, but if you’re going to buy something to last your business several years and serve as an accurate explanation and first impression of who you truly are, then the price is not the only thing that matters.